UWS — Udon Workflow Specification

 records := doc.ExecutionRecords() // inspect what ran

 The orchestrator owns all structural concerns: dependency resolution, parallel scheduling, conditional branching, loop iteration, retry counting, and trigger routing.
-The bound runtime owns only leaf work: making the actual HTTP call, evaluating expressions, and resolving iteration items.
+The bound runtime owns only leaf work: making the actual source operation call, evaluating expressions, and resolving iteration items.
 This split gives compliant runtimes the same orchestration semantics while leaving transport and provider behavior runtime-owned.

 Reference